Mets: Lindor out indefinitely, deGrom has forearm tightness

 ”I’d love to say I’m day-to-day, but I’m not,” Lindor said.

-DeGrom felt discomfort Friday while throwing a bullpen season at Pittsburgh.
-An MRI hours later showed there was forearm tightness but no structural damage.
+DeGrom felt discomfort Friday while throwing a bullpen in Pittsburgh.
+An MRI hours later revealed forearm tightness but no structural damage.

-The right-hander hasn’t yet been slotted back into the rotation and there is no projection on when deGrom might pitch again.
+The two-time Cy Young Award winner hasn’t yet been slotted back into the rotation and there is no projection on when he might pitch again.

 ”Right now, we’re treating the player for what he feels,” manager Luis Rojas said. ”That’s how we’re approaching day to day until he feels good and can throw.”

 DeGrom is 7-2 with a major league-leading 1.08 ERA in 15 starts this season despite being hampered by multiple ailments.
-He last pitched July 7 against Milwaukee.
+The right-hander last pitched July 7 against Milwaukee.

 Lindor was put on the 10-day injured list with a strain on his right side.